 - Services to employers must move beyond listing jobs and making referrals of job candidates.
 Local staff should closely align and coordinate with state and local economic development partners to ensure a system of workforce services that will help North Carolina employers reach their full potential.
 Local staff must be aware of the current business climate and the human resource needs of employers.
-Emphasis must be placed on assisting existing North Carolina employers with accessing workforce services; including matching employers with Career Center participants that have the skills they require and assisting them access available activities, such as work-based learning, pre-employment skill development, and apprenticeship programs. - Sector strategies that target high-growth industries, such as healthcare, life sciences, emerging technology and advanced manufacturing have been developed and certified by the NCWorks Commission.
+Emphasis must be placed on assisting existing North Carolina employers with accessing workforce services; including matching employers with Career Center participants that have the skills they require and assisting them access available activities, such as work-based learning, pre-employment skill development, and apprenticeship programs. - A renewed emphasis will be on developing sector strategies that target high-growth industries, such as green industries, healthcare, life sciences, emerging technology and advanced manufacturing.